kjarir/movieExplorerApp/README.md

 ### Firebase Setup

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
-2. Create a new project (or use the provided `movieapp-3c30b`)
+2. Create a new project
 3. Enable **Email/Password** authentication:
    - Go to **Authentication > Sign-in method**
    - Click on **Email/Password** and enable it
    - Save changes

-> The project is pre-configured for `movieapp-3c30b`.
+> The project is pre-configured.
 If you use your own Firebase project, update `lib/firebase.ts` with your credentials.

 ### Running the App